-So, you’ve got a dope new music video in the works.
-Now all you have to do is post it on the interwebs and let the views roll in, right?
+You’ve got a dope new music video in the works.
+Now, all you have to do is post it on the web and let the views roll in… right?
 Not exactly.
 Having a detailed music video release strategy will boost your chances of success exponentially.
-Here’s how to create one…
+Here’s how to create one.

 How to Develop a Music Video Release Strategy